Jus-smi/NodeDemo/documentation (2).md

 ```
 4 + 5 + (6 - 3) is 9 + 3 is 12
+Not (5 == 5)
 ```

 Any expression can also be parenthesized in Catscript with parentheses.
 This changes the associativity of any expression.
+This means that the expressions that are inside of the parentheses take priority in the order of execution.
+This can be used to ensure proper execution of mathematical expressions as well as using nots on comparison and equality expressions as shown above.